meaLuda/iNeuron-Internship/Proj_1/README.md

 The main goal is to predict the estimated risk on a patient's chance of obtaining thyroid disease or not.

+## Aim is to create an app to predict if someone has thyroid or not based on inputs
+## from doctors and lab technician.

 ## Approach:
 The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
 Try out different machine